 The Office of Consumer Protection licenses secondhand personal property dealers.
-You can obtain our on-line fillable application here:
+Submit your application here:

 [To download the files you MUST have Adobe Acrobat Reader (version 7) installed on your system.
 If necessary you may download the free Adobe Acrobat Reader here.]

 Mail the completed application and check or money order (cash is not accepted) payable to "Montgomery County, Maryland" in the amount of $50.00 to Office of Consumer Protection, Licensing & Registration Unit, 100 Maryland Avenue, Suite 330, Rockville, MD 20850.